Last updated on April 18th, 2022

 4. Mongolia lies between China to the South and Russia to the North.
 It is actually bordered on the three sides (South, East, and West) by China.
 Kazakhstan is also near to Mongolia at only a distance of 36.76 km.

 5. With a population of around 3 million people, Mongolia, by area is the 18th largest country in the world.

 7. With an average temperature of minus 1.3 degree Celsius, Mongolia’s capital Ulaanbaatar (“Red Hero”) is the world’s chilliest capital city.
-The second coldest capital city in the world is Astana in Kazakhstan with average annual temperature of 3.5 degree celsius.
+The second coldest capital city in the world is Astana in Kazakhstan with an average annual temperature of 3.5 degree Celsius.